mpadge/ubuntu-setup/README.md

 # <a name="6-other-vim"></a>6.
 Other `vim` plugins

-1 `vim-latex`

-    sudo apt-get install vim-latexsuite
-    sudo vim-addons status % prints status of all available addons sudo vim-addons install -w latex-suite # -w is flag for system-wide installation

-If latex folding does not work, the folds can be examined with `:echo &fdo` -- see `:h fdo` for more details.  (`install` may have to be repeated without `-w`).
+1 `vim-latex` is installed with the script, but if latex folding does not work, the folds can be examined with `:echo &fdo` -- see `:h fdo` for more details.
+(`install` may have to be repeated without `-w`).

 New folding environments can be defined by changing `/usr/share/vim/addons/ftplugin/latex-suite/folding.vim` at around line#126 from